 Understanding the Texas Wrongful Death Statute

 Every state in America is governed by state statutes.
 In Texas, the wrongful death statute defines wrongful death as an act of negligence or irresponsibility that results in the death of another person.
 If you strongly believe that an act of negligence contributed to the death of your loved one, this statute will define and shape your case.
-Under normal circumstances, you are allowed up to 2 years to bring your case forward from the time of death.
+Under normal circumstances, you have up to 2 years to bring your case forward from the time of death.
 However, there are certain scenarios where this does not apply.
 They include:

 All personal injury cases in the United States, including wrongful death, are often determined based on negligence.
 These elements help establish liability.
-When someone acts negligently or recklessly, this means that they did something that a reasonable person would not have done.
+When someone acts negligently or recklessly, it means that they did something that a reasonable person would not have done.
 And if these actions or inactions cause harm to others, a claim can be brought forward.
 The four main elements of negligence you and your attorney need to prove are:

 Proving the four elements of negligence in a wrongful death claim requires the legal input of our dedicated Conroe lawyers.
-It is our job to investigate your case, establish fault and prove that the defendant failed to maintain their duty of care towards your loved one.
+It is our job to investigate your case, establish fault, and prove that the defendant failed to maintain their duty of care towards your loved one.